-Make Your Business Profitable: Compressing the Product Design and Development Cycle
+Compressing the Product Development Cycle

 What Is an MVP and Why Do You Need One?

-In product development, the MVP is a form of new product that has just the right amount of features to deliver the most value and gather the most valuable information about potential customers as possible.
+In product development, MVP is a form of new product that has just the right amount of features to deliver the most value and gather the most important information about potential customers as possible.
 It will also offer you insights into how to continue to develop the product with the least amount of effort.
-In addition, collecting insights from an MVP is often less expensive than using a product with more features, as spending more time and effort designing and deploying a more involved product will not only increase costs, it also increases the and risks that it might fail.

 Some UX designers are confused about the idea of an MVP, however, and have difficulty just trying to wrap their heads around the concept.
 You’ve likely heard about an MVP before; it’s essentially a preliminary idea that provides the shortest path to validated learning.
 This focus on learning is a major break from traditional UX design practices, which usually focus on features and feature sets.